mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 ##### 5.1.3.5 Delete Environment

-This deletes the environment (see
+This deletes the environment (see [Current Limitations](#limitations), below, for additional details about what is deleted) — you will be asked to confirm this action.

-To change any constants, select the constant you want to edit and then click **Edit**.Current Limitations, below, for additional details about what is deleted) — you will be asked to confirm this action.
+To change any constants, select the constant you want to edit and then click **Edit**.
+See

 ##### 5.1.3.6 Change Purpose